sergii-moroz/expensio/README.md

 This project follows the tutorial from [TubeGuruji on YouTube](https://www.youtube.com/watch?v=pQoHvx0SoiA).

+## Built with

+- Next.js for the frontend,
+- Tailwind CSS for styling,
+- Dirzzle ORM and Neon for managing Postgresql database.

 ## Getting Started

 To get the development server running, follow these steps: